onflow/nft-storefront/docs/documentation.md

 ## Primer
-NFTStorefrontV2 contract lets you create a *non-custodial Resource (NFT) marketplace* on the FLOW blockchain.
+The `NFTStorefrontV2` contract lets you create a *non-custodial Resource (NFT) marketplace* on the FLOW blockchain.

 p2p dapps can create an NFT marketplace using the API's offered by the `NFTStorefrontV2` contract and allow the sellers to list the NFTs to their dApp and can allow creating NFT listings for different marketplaces like OpenSea, Rariable, BloctoBay etc.